etw11/DunedinPACNI/README.md

 ```
 This command will output a template CSV file called `data_file.csv` to the specified directory.
 You'll need to format your data to match this column order and these column names.
 It might be helpful to use the `ROI_names` object in R for data warngling. `ROI_names` contains the correct naming conventions for each phenotype and is in the correct order.
 It is loaded automatically when you install the `DunedinPACNI` package.

 **Note** - If you downloaded FreeSurfer data from an open dataset (e.g. ADNI) you may not have access to gray-white signal intensity ratio measures, as these are not always distributed.
-If so, see below for now to run this package without gray-white signal intensity ratio (section __What if I am missing gray-white signal intensity ratio measures?__).
+If so, see below for now to run this package without gray-white signal intensity ratio (see section __What if I am missing gray-white signal intensity ratio measures?__).

 ### Step 3 - estimate DunedinPACNI
 Once your data is formatted into a CSV with correct order and names, you can load this CSV into R and run `ExportDunedinPACNI`.